jandre/keyutils/README.md

 # How to use

+## Adding and reading a key from a keyring.

-See `example/main.go` to see an example of adding and reading a key from the user keyring.
+See `example/add_and_read_key.go` to see an example of adding and reading a key from the user keyring.

 ```go